The Ultimate 2 Days in Seville Itinerary By An Andalusian

 One of the best things about staying at One Shot is the rooftop swimming pool.
 It is a small but lovely swimming pool to cool down from Sevilla’s heat in the summer months.

-The downside of the hotel rooftop is that they don’t have any bar or drink service.
+The downside of the hotel rooftop is that there’s no bar or drink service.
 You can bring your drink from the minibar or outside, but it isn’t the same.
-You’d expect that a 4-star hotel with a rooftop had some type of service.
+You’d expect a 4-star hotel with a rooftop to offer some type of service.

 Apart from that, choosing One Shot Palacio Conde de Torrejón is a good option.